zabor2432/Transfer-testing/README.md

 # Transfer Testing

+#### Getting started

+First you need to have PDM installed, run this command:

+Linux/Mac `curl -sSL https://raw.githubusercontent.com/pdm-project/pdm/main/install-pdm.py | python3 -`
+Windows `(Invoke-WebRequest -Uri https://raw.githubusercontent.com/pdm-project/pdm/main/install-pdm.py -UseBasicParsing).Content | python -`

+Now simply install dependencies by running

+`pdm install`

+And you are ready to go :) venv is created in working folder in .venv in case you need to setup your IDE.

-Roadmap (WIP, ugly, it's a draft):
+#### Roadmap (WIP, ugly, it's a draft):

 - [ ]  Basic deep learning CV model in PyTorch with easy setup
 - [ ]  Dataloaders for Imagenet (Or any image classification data)